membrane-io/learn-membrane/README.md

 This program is a hands-on tutorial to walk you through Membrane's core concepts and features.

 Open up `index.ts` to get started.
-We'll go over the other files in this directory—`memconfig.json` and `memconfig.lock`—in Step 8.
+We'll go over the other files in this directory—`memconfig.json` and `views.tsx`—in Steps 8 and 9.

 ## What you'll learn